AlexExiv/Router-Android/README.md

 ## Key parts of the framework:

-1. [RoutePath](#route-path) - path to a screen (one screen can have several paths)
+1. [RoutePath](#routepath) - path to a screen (one screen can have several paths)
-2. [RouteController](#route-controller) - a controller that connects a path with a screen and implements routing logic.
+2. [RouteController](#routecontroller) - a controller that connects a path with a screen and implements routing logic.
 It creates a View, ViewModel, connects them, creates components for injections, and injects dependencies.
 3. [Router](#router) - conducts routing between screens
 4. [Chain](#chain) - sequence of screens
 5. [Result Api](#result-api) - convenient API to get result from called screen
 6. [Middleware](#middleware) - interceptor of navigations; it can prevent navigation, or replace it with another route, or perform some operations.

-## RoutePath {#route-path}
+## RoutePath

 A class that defines a path to the screen.
 The properties of this class are parameters that you want to send to the screen.
 Use a simple class when the path doesn't provide any parameters to the screen.